Lyn's The Biz!

 Actress Thora Hird dies on 15th March, aged 91.

-United Nations weapons inspectors are ordered to leave Iraq on 17th March as US President George Bush issues an ultimatum to Saddam Hussein, giving the Iraqi leader and his sons 48 hours to surrender power.
+United Nations weapons inspectors are ordered to leave Iraq on 17th March as US President George W. Bush issues an ultimatum to Saddam Hussein, giving the Iraqi leader and his sons 48 hours to surrender power.
 Shortly after the deadline passes US armed forces begin their assault on Iraq.

 The largest Sikh temple outside India is opened in Southall on 30th March.